SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-08-i-guess-i-like-dolly-parton.md

 Frankly, American country music and me&hellip; we don't really mix.
 I always associated with low-brow, loud, and crude entertainment for people who are (usually) annoyingly right-wing rural types.
 Not my demographic, really.
 I of course have no objection to _other_ people liking it (though I am puzzled).
-But I don't want to suffer through it personally.
+I just don't want to suffer through it personally.

 So when [somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) to see about [Dolly Parton](https://en.wikipedia.org/wiki/Dolly_Parton), I was skeptical.
 I thought maybe I was being trolled.
 I mean: the big hair&hellip; the provocative figure&hellip; the loudly performative stage persona&hellip; this did _not_ look hopeful!

 ## OK, let's find out about Dolly Parton

 I'm happy to report that I was thoroughly wrong.
+I have a heuristic about some things in

-I have a heuristic about some things in life: you should be _happy_ when you find out you're wrong, because you're about to learn something.
-So it is here.
+life: you should be _happy_ when you find out you're wrong, because you're about to learn something.
+Such is the case here.

 She's an accomplished artist, albeit in a particular art form that isn't my cup of tea.
 Still, she practices her art at a high skill level, and that deserves some respect.